 Lenders almost always require an appraisal to be at or above the purchase price to approve a loan.
 If your appraisal happens to come in under the purchase price you’ve agreed to pay, you may have options.
 You and your real estate agent might be able to go back to the seller and renegotiate a new purchase price based on fair market value.
 Or, you might be able to cancel your purchase contract if your real estate agent included an “escape” contingency in the document.
 The VA Option Clause is one that is often included in purchase contracts associated with VA financing.
 This allows military borrowers to get their earnest money back should the contract fall through due to a low appraisal.
 Real estate brokers who are familiar with the VA loan process often ensure this language is added before a purchase contract is signed.

-NEXT STEP: For more information on the 6 Steps to a VA loan or to start your VA loan application now, call 1-888-359-3661 or click here to get connected to an experienced, VA-approved lender.
+NEXT STEP: For more information on the 6 Steps to a VA loan or to start your VA loan application now, click here to get connected to an experienced, VA-approved lender.